near/near-sandbox-rs/README.md

 ### Automatic `near-sandbox` Binary Management

-1. When you start a sandbox, the appropriate binary for your platform is automatically downloaded if it is not already present.
+1. When you start a sandbox via `near_sandbox::Sandbox::start_sandbox().await?`, the appropriate binary for your platform is automatically downloaded if it is not already present.
 2. The sandbox process runs in the background.
 3. When the `Sandbox` struct is dropped, the process is automatically killed.